Nickelodeon (Australia and New Zealand): Programming

-Nickelodeon Australia mainly airs shows from its US counterpart such as SpongeBob SquarePants and The Loud House.
+Nickelodeon Australia mainly airs shows from its American counterpart such as SpongeBob SquarePants and The Loud House.
 The channel also broadcasts a variety of non-US and locally produced shows, some of which are detailed below.
 Other locally produced shows not included below are Nick Takes Over Your School, as well as an Australian version of Nick GAS.
 There are several local productions.
-Hot Chunks starring Angus King as a variety of characters., Camp Orange launched in 2005 and was hosted by Dave Lawson.
-The adventure camp reality series features teams of kids competing in the great outdoors, using their wits to win prizes.
+Hot Chunks starring Angus King as a variety of characters.
+Camp Orange launched in 2005, and was hosted by Dave Lawson.
+The adventure camp reality series features teams of children competing in the great outdoors, using their wits to win prizes.
 The second, third, fourth seasons aired in 2006, 2007, and 2008 respectively.
 Camp Orange was hosted by Maude Garrett from 2006 onwards.
 In 2009, the highly successful fifth series, Camp Orange: The Final Frontier, brought a positive element into the competition by advising teams to "play nice" to be voted for the title of "Champ Orange" by their teammates.
-The latest version of Camp Orange has been Camp Orange: Spill Seekers.
+The latest version of Camp Orange was Camp Orange: Spill Seekers.
 Juice is another weekday morning show.
-It shows popular Nicktoons between 7 am and 9 am such as SpongeBob SquarePants and The Adventures of Jimmy Neutron: Boy Genius.
-Although the show was originally hosted, it no longer features a host.
+It aired Nicktoons between 7 am and 9 am such as SpongeBob SquarePants and The Adventures of Jimmy Neutron, Boy Genius.
+The show was originally hosted, but this was removed over time.

 Kids' Choice Awards

-The annual awards show commenced in 2003, celebrating kids' favourite choices in music, movies, books and more.
+In 2003, an Australian version of the Nickelodeon Kids' Choice Awards was introduced.
+It honored children's favourite choices in music, movies, books and more.